Ulrich Giezendanner: Private

 In 1975, Giezendanner married his first wife Helene (née Rüegger), who died in 1997.
-They had four children togethe.
+They had four children together.
 His eldest son, Oliver, died in infancy.
-His youngest son, Benjamin Giezendanner, was the youngest elected member of the Grand Council of Aargau and current member of the National Council (Switzerland), and most recently prospective candidate for Council of States (Switzerland).
+His youngest son, Benjamin Giezendanner, was the youngest elected member of the Grand Council of Aargau and current member of the National Council, and most recently prospective candidate for Council of States (Switzerland).
 His elder son, Stefan Giezendanner, is a member of the Grand Council of Aargau since 2020.

-Since 2017, he is married to his second wife and long-term partner Roberta Baumann (b.
-1965).
+Since 2017, he is married to his second wife and long-term partner Roberta Baumann (born 1965).